vivekfeelfree/gemini-cli-termux/docs/patches/README.md

-# Termux Patches (0.24.1-termux)
+# Termux Patches (Upstream Differences)

-Minimal changes to run `gemini-cli` on Android/Termux ARM64 without native deps.
+This document lists **all patches** that differentiate this Termux fork from upstream `google-gemini/gemini-cli`.
+It is not tied to a specific release; keep it updated whenever a new patch is added or removed.

 ## Patch List